 My teenaged daughter wanted to learn to ride horses.
 Horses were my jam growing up, but after I started a family, my personal hobbies and interested happily became my family.
 After she had a few lessons, my urge to get back on a horse took over.

 I succumbed to it and took a lesson.
 Well, if you can even call it a lesson.
 You see, riding a horse takes A LOT of muscle and endurance.
 We ride a very active style – called Hunters.
-I was able to actively ride for about 10 min…pretty pitiful.
+I was able to actively ride for only about 10 min…pretty pitiful.

 A few months later, I was doing structured workouts daily and riding for full lessons.
 My muscles were getting toned and the fat was melting away.
 I was feeling better than I had in many, many years – probably not since my 20s!